syncfusion-content/blazor-docs/blazor/datagrid/how-to/group-column-chooser-items.md

 documentation: ug
 ---

-# How to group the Column Chooser items
+# How to Group the Column Chooser Items

 The <code>GridColumnChooserItemGroup</code> component helps to segregate the column chooser items as group.
 You can define column's group name by using the <code>Title</code> property of GridColumnChooserItemGroup directive.